Improving Client Experience Through Legal Self-Service Platforms

 The shift from slower, human law experts to faster, more transparent legal services has led many law organizations to turn to self-service chatbots that use generative AI like ChatGPT to respond to a greater demand for queries.

-Law firms know that they need to focus on convenience, control, and security as the key factors that clients expect to shape their modern legal experiences, and chatbots deliver all these things when companies use them correctly.
+Law firms recognize that they must prioritize convenience, control, and security as key factors that clients expect to shape their modern legal experiences.
+Moreover, chatbots can deliver all these elements when used correctly by companies.

 So, what exactly are legal self-service platforms, and how do they better support your client than your legal experts and admin assistants could?